David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Running locally
 1. Clone or download this repository
-2. Serve the files using any local web server (e.g. `python -m http.server` or VS Code Live Server)
+2. Serve the **`docs/`** folder with any local web server — e.g. `cd docs && python -m http.server`, or point VS Code Live Server at `docs/index.html`
-3. Open `index.html` in your browser
+3. Open the address it gives you in your browser

-> **Note:** Opening index.html directly as a file won't work — browsers block local JSON loading for security.
-You need a local server or host it online.
+> **Note:** Opening `docs/index.html` directly as a file won't work — browsers block local JSON loading for security.
+You need a local server, or the live site.
+>
+> The maintainer **tools** are different: they're in `tools/`, and each is a single self-contained page you can just double-click.
+No server needed.

 ## Repository structure

 ```
+├── docs/               # The published website — GitHub Pages serves the site from this folder
-├── index.html          # Framework interface (styling and rendering)
+│   ├── index.html          # Framework interface (styling and rendering)
-├── data.json           # All framework content (entries, guidance, thresholds, comments)
+│   ├── data.json           # All framework content (entries, guidance, thresholds, comments)
-├── images/             # Example drawings and site photographs
+│   ├── images/             # Example drawings and site photographs
-├── examples/           # Example form submission (PDF)
+│   ├── CHANGELOG.md        # Running record of what changed and when
-├── manual/             # Maintainer's manual (step-by-step website — how to run everything)
+│   └── manual/             # Maintainer's manual (step-by-step website — how to run everything)
 ├── tools/              # Maintainer tools — run locally in a browser; nothing is uploaded
 │   ├── framework-data-manager.html      # Turn form responses into data.json; manage the inbox, drafts and comments
 │   ├── framework-doctor.html            # Health-check data.json against the images folder
 │   ├── framework-image-formatter.html   # Re-encode and rename images for the images/ folder
-│   └── evidence-rating-rubric.md        # How maintainers assign High / Medium / Low evidence support
+│   ├── evidence-rating-rubric.md        # How maintainers assign High / Medium / Low evidence support
+│   ├── triage-rating-rubric.md          # How maintainers decide when an entry surfaces on a job
+│   └── entry-quality-rubric.md          # How maintainers judge whether an entry is well framed
+├── examples/           # Example form submission (PDF)
 ├── LICENSE             # AGPL-3.0 (code)
 ├── LICENSE-CONTENT     # CC BY-SA 4.0 (content)
 └── README.md
 ```

+Two folders matter. **`docs/` is the published site** — everything the public sees is served straight out of it, which is why `data.json` and `images/` live there and not at the top level. **`tools/` is not part of the site**: the maintainer tools are pages you open on your own machine, so they sit outside `docs/`.

+- **docs/** — the published website.
+GitHub Pages serves the live site from this folder, so anything in it is public.
-- **index.html** — the framework shell.
+- **docs/index.html** — the framework shell.
 Contains all CSS, navigation, and rendering logic.
 You generally don't need to edit this.
-- **data.json** — all framework content lives here.
+- **docs/data.json** — all framework content lives here.
 For routine additions you no longer hand-edit this file: the Data Manager (`tools/framework-data-manager.html`) reads the form responses and writes the updated file for you (see the [Maintainer's Manual](https://david-reset.github.io/Concrete-Structures-Constructability-Framework/manual/)).
 You only edit it by hand for the rare change the tools don't cover — the reactive-ground decision path.
 Each entry includes a `location` field specifying the country and optionally the state where the evidence was gathered.
 The file also carries a hidden `_processed` key that the Data Manager uses to remember which form responses it has already handled; the live site ignores it.
-- **images/** — all photographs and drawings referenced by entries in data.json.
+- **docs/images/** — all photographs and drawings referenced by entries in `data.json`.
+- **docs/CHANGELOG.md** — the running record of changes; the Data Manager appends to it at export.
-- **tools/** — three standalone, browser-based maintainer tools plus the evidence-rating rubric.
+- **tools/** — three standalone, browser-based maintainer tools plus the three rubrics they use.
+Deliberately outside `docs/`, so they aren't published with the site.
 Each tool runs entirely on your own machine (nothing is uploaded); the [Maintainer's Manual](https://david-reset.github.io/Concrete-Structures-Constructability-Framework/manual/) explains how to use them.

 ## Ethics and anonymity